syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-#### Adding Shape and ShapeStyle to Node
+#### Adding shape and ShapeStyle to node

  We have provided set of basic shapes for Diagram as ResourceDictionary.
-In order to use the built-in shapes, Shapes dictionary should be merged in Application.
+To use the built-in shapes, Shapes dictionary should be merged in the application.
  Please refer to [Shapes](/wpf/sfdiagram/shapes) to know about built-in Shapes.

 {% tabs %}